-For fleets using older electronic log systems that pre-dated the ELD rule, December 16, 2019, brought a key ELD mandate deadline.
-The initial rule allowed early adopters of electronic logs to continue using their existing systems, classified as automatic onboard recording devices (AOBRD), for two additional years.
-By December 16, 2019, those carriers running AOBRDs were required to update their systems to an ELD platform.
-Many large carriers were required to make this switch, which required additional training for office staff and professional drivers alike.
+While most motor carriers have complied with the mandate, 2019 will see another significant transition for fleets still using older electronic log systems that pre-date the ELD rule.
+The rule allowed early adopters of electronic logs to continue using their existing systems, classified as automatic onboard recording devices (AOBRD) for two additional years.
+By December 16, 2019, those carriers running AOBRDs will have to update their systems to an ELD platform.
+Many large carriers are required to make this switch, which will require significant training for back office professional and drivers alike.